glpi-project/doc/source/tabs/common_fields/group_in_charge.rst

    :align: center
    :scale: 51%

+For groups created from an AD/LDAP(S) or SCIM, please refer to your internal procedures.

 - To create a group, click on **+ Add**
 - If it's necessary, check the box **Child entities** (this group will be visible in the sub-entity of the one you are in)
 - Enter a **Name**